The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 Console digital pianos are the second most popular type of digital pianos.

-They come closest to an acoustic piano in terms of the main elements such as sound, touch, and look.
+They come closest to an acoustic piano in terms of the main elements – sound, touch, and look.

-Yes, you can move them around easier than traditional pianos, but they simply aren’t designed to be carried around a lot, so keep that in mind if you’re considering one for your home.
+While they’re easier to move around than a traditional piano, they’re not exactly designed to be carried around a lot, so keep that in mind if you’re considering one for your home.

 - Casio PX-870 | Review